GoogleCloudPlatform/click-to-deploy/k8s/sonarqube/README.md

 - A Deployment with SonarQube and PostgreSQL.
 - A Service, which exposes PostgreSQL and SonarQube to usage in cluster

+PostgreSQL exposing by service with type ClusterIP, which makes it available for SonarQube only in cluster network.
+SonarQube exposing by service with type ClusterIP, which makes it available only in private network, but below described how to connect to SonarQube.
+All data and extensions of SonarQube and PostgreSQL stored on PVC which makes the application more stable.

 # Installation

 ## Quick install with Google Cloud Marketplace